Explore UAB

 Committee Authority and Responsibility

 The SASC is charged with the review of student academic and professional progression, with individual consideration of students with difficulty such as course failures, failures of medical licensing examinations, and/or lapses of professionalism.
 Final actions may include decisions for changes to academic standing including active with deficiency and academic probation, academic and/or professionalism remediation, repeating the academic year in its entirety (“recycle”), promotion, and dismissal from the School of Medicine.
 SASC actions are final, subject to School of Medicine appeal procedures.
+While the SASC determines when remediation is required, it does not determine the conditions of remediation.
+Students who fail a course or a portion of a course (i.e., Knowledge or Application portions) must remediate to the satisfaction of the course director(s).
+The SASC does not consider requests to retake failed remediations.

-While the committee may consider known extenuating circumstances as presented by the Associate Dean for Students, it is not the responsibility of the committee to investigate actively whether such circumstances exist.
+While the committee may consider known extenuating circumstances as presented by the Associate Dean for Students, it is not the responsibility of the committee to actively investigate whether such circumstances exist.
 The SASC does not meet with or interview students before or during deliberation.
 The Associate Dean for Students will meet with students under consideration by the committee, discuss any extenuating circumstances, and support the student’s effort to prepare written communication to the SASC if desired.

 Non-academic matters affecting progression through medical school, such as extenuating circumstances (e.g., health problems, financial difficulties) or possible disciplinary action for academic or non-academic misconduct, will be referred to the appropriate parties for further investigation and action.
 Results of such disciplinary action may be shared with the committee when deemed appropriate by the SADME.

-Periodically, the SASC (including the FAP) will receive updates from the medical education leadership team on matters that are important to its work and matters that the SASC and FAP have a legitimate need to know in order to perform their work.
+Periodically, the SASC (including the FAP) will receive updates from the medical education leadership team on matters that are important to its work and matters that the SASC and FAP have a legitimate need to know to perform their work.
 This includes, but is not limited to, annual updates on the entering class, USMLE performance metrics, Medical Education Committee decisions regarding the curriculum and information about the learning environment.

 Committee Organizational Relationship to the School of Medicine